-Where are GFCI Outlets Required in 2024?
-A Must Read Guide
+Where are GFCI Outlets Required in 2025?

 These outlets in your bathrooms, kitchen, garage, and outdoor areas are designed to keep you and your family safe.

-Where are GFCI Outlets Required in 2024?
-A Must Read Guide
+Where are GFCI Outlets Required in 2025?

-How GFCI Outlets Work
+How Do GFCI Outlets Work?

 But how do they achieve this?